i-rinat/reiserfs-defrag/README.md

 ======
 **Experimental.
 Do not use it on sensitive data.**

-As for now (tag:*tree-through-v2*) it journals meta-data while moving blocks.
+As for now (version 0.1) it journals meta-data while moving blocks.
 That _should_ prevent data loss, but I did not verify that thoroughly.
-I think now it has quadratic complexity to the partition size.
-I've sorted out quadratic cpu usage, but it still have quadratic time due to move patterns.
-Now it also lacks of wise algorithms and just packs data in tree order.
-(Here tree is the internal tree that stores meta-data, it has no much common with directory tree).
-And that means almost every block will be moved.
-Insanely slow.

-Some results:

- 1. 3 GiB, with 92162 files and 25050 dirs, 78% full, took 2 minutes to complete.
- 2. 120 GiB, with 3820294 files and 328952 dirs, 80% full, took 350 minutes to complete.
- 3. 120 GiB, with 54 files and 2 dirs, 78% full, took 54 minutes to complete.

-All filesystems were 'just created'.
-1) debian/non-free amd64 repo unpacked;
-2) debian/main amd64 repo unpacked; 3) bunch of large files, each ~1.5 Gb in size.
+There are two available algorithm are tree-through defragmentation and incremental one.
+First packs (with no spaces between) all files in a tree order, interleaving data blocks with leaf and internal tree nodes.
+That will move almost all data blocks, and therefore will be very slow.
+But in the end you'll find all files (and directories) in their ideal order and free space consolidated at the end of filesystem.

+Second one called incremental and selected by default.
+It makes several passes through filesystem internal tree and tries to defragment all that it considers fragmented.
+Currently it check for every 2048-block length chuck to be in one piece.
+Those 2048 blocks contains not only data blocks but metadata blocks too.
+As the result, file can be splitted to several parts which will be distributed through the partition.
+That's not user usually wants to see, but this is current limitation.
+And 8 MiB chucks are large enough.
+If you have a 15 ms, 100 MiB/sec disk, on every seek you "lose" 1.5 MiB of data which results in 16% degradation.
+That's good in my books.
+I mean, things could be a way worse.

 Fragmentation